what is scs?

 Here are a few frequent questions that we get about SCS therapy.
 If you don't see your question here then you can ask us directly using the link here.

-Will my insurance company cover treatment?
+Will my insurance cover treatment?

 Yes.
 Most insurance companies cover this treatment for post-laminectomy syndrome, complex regional pain syndrome, diabetic painful neuropathy.